medford-group/TAPsolver/README.md

   <img src="https://github.com/medford-group/TAPsolver/blob/experimentalFluidity_condensed/docs/figures/tapsolver_logo.jpg">
 </p>

 TAPsolver is an open-source, python program for the analysis of Temporal Analysis of Products (TAP) reactor experiments.
-The methods of analysis include:
+The methods of analysis available (as well as the ones we're working on and the ones we'd love to see) include:

 * *PDE-based simulations, including state-altering, state-defining and pump-probe operating conditions*
 * *PDE-constrained optimization of kinetic parameters*